randomstring/Net-Domain-PublicSuffix/README.md

 public\_suffix() is not an exact replacement for [Mozilla::PublicSuffix](https://metacpan.org/pod/Mozilla::PublicSuffix).
 See the tests run in publicsuffix.t for notable differences.
-I think some of the test from publicsuffix.org are just wrong.
-For instance, publicsuffix.org thing that "example.example" (a non-existance TLD) should pass, but "test.om" (a non-existent second level domain for the valid TLD om) should not.
+I think some of the tests from publicsuffix.org are just wrong.
+For instance, publicsuffix.org thinks that "example.example" (a non-existance TLD) should pass, but "test.om" (a non-existent second level domain for the valid TLD om) should not.